 - a.
-General and School Music Routes Only: Candidates must elect one principal Applied Music Study as part of the program to be chosen from the following: piano, organ, voice, violin, viola, cello, double bass, classical guitar, classical guitar and lute, flute, oboe, clarinet, saxophone, bassoon, trumpet, French horn, trombone, baritone, tuba, harp.
-Students are expected to participate in large ensemble on the performing medium in which they receive private instruction; this does not apply to piano organ or guitar. - b.
-Music History Route Only.
-Candidates will be required to complete either ★12 in one Language other than English, or ★6 each in two languages other than English. - c.
+Candidates in the General Route must elect one principal Applied Music Study as part of the program to be chosen from the following: piano, organ, voice, violin, viola, cello, double bass, classical guitar, classical guitar and lute, flute, oboe, clarinet, saxophone, bassoon, trumpet, French horn, trombone, baritone, tuba, harp.
+Students are expected to participate in large ensemble on the performing medium in which they receive private instruction; this does not apply to piano, organ, or guitar. - b.
+All routes: MUSIC 440, 441 may be taken twice per year up to a maximum of six completions over the degree program (a total of 18 credits).
+MUSIC 443, 444, 448, 449, 492, 493 may be repeated.
+A maximum of three completions of each course is permitted (a total of 9 credits).
+MUSIC 439, 442, 446, 447 may be repeated.
+A maximum of four completions is permitted (a total of 12 credits). - c.
 Performance Route Only: Students will be required to present a junior and senior recital before graduation. - d.
-Performance Route (Strings and Harp) Only: Guitar majors only may select from MUSIC 240 or 241; MUSIC 440 or 441; and MUSIC 540 or 541 or a related senior music option to be approved by Departmental Chair. - e.
-Composition and Theory Route Only: Students will be required to submit a portfolio of compositions that were completed and performed during the student's tenure in this route.
+Performance Route (Strings and Harp) Only: Guitar majors only may select from MUSIC 440 or 441 as their large ensemble credit in Year 2, 3 and 4 or a related senior music option to be approved by Departmental Chair. - e.
+Composition and Theory Route Only: - i.
+Students wishing to enter the route in first year must first obtain permission from the Department, and this is based on portfolio review.
+Upon first year entry into the route, Music 124 (★3) or 126 (★3), may be substituted for Music 125 (★6).
+Both 259 and 260 may then be taken in the first year. - ii.
 The biannual offerings of MUSIC 463, 480 and 481 all are required in this route.
-When two of these are taken in Year 3, MUSIC 458 can be taken in Year 4. - f.
-World Music Route only: Both Area Studies and Social Sciences options are to be approved by the BMus World Music Route Advisor.
-The following guidelines apply: - i.
-Social Science options generally include all courses in the Departments of Anthropology (except for ANTHR 207), Economics, Linguistics, Political Science, Psychology and Sociology. - ii.
-Area Studies options generally include any academic (reading/writing) course with a strong focus on a particular cultural or geographical area of the world, excepting language instruction and applied linguistics courses.
-The following departments and programs frequently offer courses which may be counted towards this requirement: Anthropology, Art and Design, Drama, East Asian Studies, English, History and Classics, Modern Languages and Cultural Studies, Philosophy, Religious Studies, Women's Studies.
+When two of these are taken in Year 3, MUSIC 458 can be taken in Year 4.